-The withdrawal agreement between the UK and EU has been ratified and, from 31 January 2020, the UK enters a transition period which lasts until the end of December 2020.
-During the transition period, there will be negotiations to define the UK's future relationship with the EU.
+The withdrawal agreement between the UK and EU has been ratified and on 31 January 2020, the UK entered a transition period which ends on 31 December 2020.

 EU nationals employed at the University are encouraged to read the For Staff website which has a dedicated section on Brexit.

 The UK government website provides information for EU and UK citizens on Brexit.

 EU students and postgraduate researchers applying to, or already studying at, Leeds

 As part of the Withdrawal Agreement, if you are an EU student arriving to study in the UK on or before 31 December 2020 you will not require a visa to enter the UK to start your studies.

 However, if you have entered the UK on or before 31 December 2020 and plan to remain in the UK after 30 June 2021 then you may need to apply to the EU Settlement Scheme (depending on your individual circumstances).

 EU students starting taught postgraduate courses in January 2021 - we recommend you should enter the UK before 31 December 2020 and apply for the EU Settlement Scheme, which will give you the option to remain in the UK for five years if you wish.